Digital Capability Scheme

 - High-spec machines

-- General tablets or smartphones
+- General tablets (running mobile operating systems)

 - The installation and operation of fixed broadband or other internet services